emsterdam1/anRNAlab-Protocols/Chemical-Probing/SDA-Xlinking.md

 --------------------------------------------------------------------------------
   * Mostly confluent cells (for HEK293T cells, plate 200K cells in a 6cm dish and grow up 2 days)
   * 1X Phosphate-buffered saline pH 7.4
-  * 200 mM stock of [NHS-Diazirine (SDA)](https://www.thermofisher.com/order/catalog/product/26167#/26167) in DMSO<br/>_Note: SDA is best diluted day of use, but can be stored in DMSO at -20 °C for at least 1 month._
+  * 200 mM stock of [NHS-Diazirine (SDA)](https://www.thermofisher.com/order/catalog/product/26167#/26167) in DMSO<br/>_Note: SDA is best diluted day of, but can be stored in DMSO at -20 °C for at least 1 month._
   * [Trizol](https://www.thermofisher.com/order/catalog/product/15596026#/15596026) lysis reagent (wear eye protection and PPE)

 Equipment Required: